Project-Helpers/HotelSnowGardens/README.md

 # Hotel Snow Gardens
-The first project of the Project-Helpers
+One of the Project of the Project Helpers